 Further Reflection: Why Are Attempts Like This Worth Preserving?

 After reading this interview, it is easy to focus on “what he accomplished.”
-But for the anonymous network community, what matters even more is how this was accomplished.
+But for the anonymous network community, what is truly worth recording is how this was accomplished.

 In Taiwan, anonymous networks do not lack technical documentation or ideological support.
 What is truly scarce are experiences of “having walked through the real institutional system once.”
 Especially in an environment where academic networks are highly centralized and outbound connectivity is tightly controlled, distributed anonymous infrastructure like Tor Relays is inherently difficult to sustain.

-This implementation at National Taiwan Normal University was not meant to provide a final answer for anonymous networks, but rather to be a concrete attempt made within real-world institutions.
-It may not immediately improve the performance or security of anonymous networks, nor was it intended to become a directly reproducible standard process.
-What it did achieve, however, was leaving behind a clearly visible path of practice—one that can be understood, referenced, and built upon.
+This implementation at National Taiwan Normal University was a concrete attempt made within real-world institutions; its purpose was never to provide a final answer for anonymous networks.
+It may not immediately improve the performance or security of anonymous networks, and it may not transfer directly into a reproducible standard process, but it did leave behind a clearly visible path of practice: one that can be understood, referenced, and built upon.

 This path shows us that:

-For Taiwan, the advancement of anonymous networks is unlikely to begin with a “killer application.”
-Instead, it will likely emerge from the accumulation of these seemingly slow, tedious, and even somewhat clumsy attempts.
+For Taiwan, the advancement of anonymous networks often emerges from the accumulation of these seemingly slow, tedious, and even somewhat clumsy attempts.
+A “killer application” is unlikely to be the starting point at all.

 If, in the future, we hope to see Tor Relays or other anonymous communication infrastructure across more universities and academic network nodes, then these early experiences—whether successful or obstructed—are all worth recording, discussing, and passing on.

-The existence of anonymous networks is not the result of isolated individual actions, but the outcome of communities engaging in long-term communication, mutual understanding, and collaboration.
+The existence of anonymous networks is the outcome of communities engaging in long-term communication, mutual understanding, and collaboration; individual actions are only one part of that.
 Through such processes, internet freedom can move from an abstract concept to a public infrastructure that can truly be put into practice.

 Tor × EFF University Challenge: Make Your Campus Part of the Anonymous Network